 - Students can withdraw from all courses through the end of the 12th week if no holds exist on their account by using LoboWeb.
-At the beginning of the thirteenth week, a student who is withdrawing from all courses must have approval from the Dean of Students Office.
-Students may contact the Dean of Students Office, (505) 277-3361, TDD (505) 277-6053, e-mail doso@unm.edu for advisement on withdrawal from all courses. - Students who withdraw during the first three weeks (regular full semester) of classes do not receive a grade notation on their academic records.
-The notation on a student's record is "Withdrew" followed by the date. - University withdrawals initiated after the third-week (regular full semester) of classes are subject to a grade of W. All withdrawal grades are assigned by the instructor during the regular grading period.
+At the beginning of the thirteenth week, a student who is withdrawing from all courses must have approval from Student Services.
+Students may contact the Student Services Office, (505) 662-0332, for advisement on withdrawal from all courses. - Students who withdraw during the first three weeks (regular full semester) of classes do not receive a grade notation on their academic records.
+The notation on a student's record is "Withdrew" followed by the date. - University withdrawals initiated after the thirdweek (regular full semester) of classes are subject to a grade of W. All withdrawal grades are assigned by the instructor during the regular grading period.
 The notation on a student's record is "Withdrew" followed by the date, along with the course name and grade assigned. - Summer Session and Short Courses.
 Deadlines for processing withdrawals for summer and short courses vary according to the length of the course.
 Consult the Schedule Web site for specific dates. - Students leaving the University during a semester without withdrawing according to this regulation are subject to faculty assigned grades. - Students are responsible for all outstanding financial obligations when withdrawing.
 See the "Tuition Refund Deadlines" section for more information.